 Silverdale Northeast real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Silverdale Northeast neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

-Furthermore, the government often provides some of the more stable jobs in the economy.
+The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the Silverdale Northeast neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
-At 17.9% of its workforce, this neighborhood has a greater concentration of government workers than 98.4% of U.S. neighborhoods.
+At 20.9% of its workforce, this neighborhood has a greater concentration of government workers than 99.2% of U.S. neighborhoods.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the Silverdale Northeast neighborhood, 45.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 19.8% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (18.1%), and 17.9% in government jobs, whether they are in local, state, or federal positions.
+In the Silverdale Northeast neighborhood, 47.1% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 21.8% of the residents employed.
+Other residents here are employed in government jobs, whether they are in local, state, or federal positions (20.9%), and 15.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

-The languages spoken by people in this neighborhood are diverse.
-These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Silverdale Northeast neighborhood is English, spoken by 88.9% of households.
-Other important languages spoken here include Tagalog (the first language of the Philippine region) and Spanish.
+The most common language spoken in the Silverdale Northeast neighborhood is English, spoken by 90.0% of households.
+Some people also speak Tagalog (the first language of the Philippine region) (6.8%).

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the Silverdale Northeast neighborhood in Silverdale, WA, residents most commonly identify their ethnicity or ancestry as English (21.5%).
-There are also a number of people of Asian ancestry (16.7%), and residents who report Irish roots (14.3%), and some of the residents are also of German ancestry (13.4%), along with some Dutch ancestry residents (5.7%), among others.
+In the Silverdale Northeast neighborhood in Silverdale, WA, residents most commonly identify their ethnicity or ancestry as English (20.7%).
+There are also a number of people of Asian ancestry (14.1%), and residents who report Irish roots (13.8%), and some of the residents are also of German ancestry (13.0%), along with some Italian ancestry residents (6.1%), among others.